 To maintain your pet's healthy skin and coat, start a grooming routine.
 Some pets will continuously clean themselves; however, self-grooming does not always remove the buildup of dirt and bacteria that causes irritation to the skin and coat.
 Pets with skin allergies or irritation resulting from an injury, need bathing at least once a week.
 Many types of pet shampoos, some geared toward helping a specific skin condition, can help.
 For instance, 1-800-PetMeds Be Super Clean Shampoo contains ingredients that kill bacteria and other microorganisms that cause strong pet odors.
 To help moisturize your pet's coat and keep it soft and shiny, consider using 1-800-PetMeds Oatmeal and Aloe Vera Shampoo.

 Many pets shed, although some more than others.
 It is impossible to entirely prevent shedding; however, you can manage and even reduce your pet's shedding with a proper diet and the right grooming tools.
 Many pet parents love the effectiveness of the FURminator, which works to remove dead undercoat hair, reducing the amount of hair your pet sheds.
-As well, tasty Shed Terminator Chews are an easy way to help control shedding in cats and dogs from the inside out.

 Pets can develop allergies for various reasons, which may cause skin irritation, hot spots and loss of fur.
 The best way to know the cause of your pet's allergies is to speak with your veterinarian.
 For severe skin itching or atopic dermatitis (skin allergies), your veterinarian may recommend Cyclosporine Modified (Generic To Atopica).